arfzmri/volascan/README.md

      > This app can't run on your PC

-   - Download the raw file of _volascan.exe_ file and replace the one in the file
+   - Download the raw file of _volascan.exe_ and from github replace the one in the file

 2. Volascan Imaging Errors
    - Due to the nature of the kernel-level driver, the imaging function requires administrator privileges to read and write all content inside the memory.